 2 have an understanding of the requirements and facilities of industry-standard software development, testing and deployment environments;

-3 have an understanding of how development environments integrate into the project life-cycle, including making effective use of project and source-code management
+3 have an understanding of how development environments integrate into the project life-cycle, including making effective use of project and source-code management tools;

 4 have an understanding of the conceptual basis and evolution of software frameworks and their relationship with software development environments.